 Counter-Strike is the most popular shooter game in the world, and it has been for quite some time.
-Despite the fact that CS:GO has been out for over ten years, the game was still reaching new player records in its final year, and just when people thought that the hype around Counter-Strike couldn’t get any bigger, Valve announced CS2.
+Despite the fact that CS:GO had been out for over ten years, the game was still reaching new player records in its final year, and just when people thought that the hype around Counter-Strike couldn’t get any bigger, Valve announced CS2.
+With the game now released, we can only imagine the highs that the world’s most popular shooter franchise will reach.

-We’ve been playing a ton of CS2’s beta, and when we managed to pick our jaws up off of the floor we got to work to figure out what the best settings and options for Counter-Strike 2 are.
+We’ve been playing CS2 since the beta, and when we managed to pick our jaws up off of the floor we got to work to figure out what the best settings and options for Counter-Strike 2 are.

 Best CS2 Video Settings